 Basic Rules For The Safe Handling Of Hazardous Materials

-For hazardous waste generators, understanding the basics for the safe handling of hazardous materials can keep your employees from catastrophic injury and your facility free from accidents and the fines that accompany them.
+For hazardous waste generators, understanding the basics for the safe handling of hazardous materials can keep your employees from catastrophic injury, your facility from accidents and fines that accompany them.

 We’ve created a list of basic rules for you to evaluate your current work environment and discuss at your next safety meeting to ensure that your employees know how to handle materials safely.